locqdang/GarminWatchFace/README.md

 ### Version 0.9.1

-- App crashes when temperature is not available (fix being tested)
+- App crashes when weather info is not available (fix being tested)
 - Fixed text width of:
   - battery,
   - heart rate,